hihojin/Easy-Animator/README.md

 - Controller:
 	- I have 1 controller that calls view's display method.
-		--- (to be updated later as I work through)

 - View:
 	-factory view: takes necessary inputs received from main class, pass them to each class by their needs.
 Passes appendable for flexible output source file name for text and svg view.